 Rhythm and counting |

-Soothes looping thoughts through repetition while fostering awareness and control |
+Soothes looping thoughts through gentle repetition |

-Move one bead per breath with a mala, repeat your chosen mantra, and celebrate the ritual as a revolution for your inner world |
+Move one bead per breath with a mala, repeating your chosen phrase, no rush and no target |

 Bathing ritual |